A simple mathematical model underlying Keller's individualized teaching method: A general model

 In traditional courses, concepts and materials are divided into $N_u$ units of content, which ``...correspond, in many cases, to chapters in the textbook used in teaching'' \cite{Guskey-1985}.
 Usually, $N_a$ (being $N_a\geq N_u$) tests are administered to the students.
 Usually each test covers the content of a given unit, so we can say that in traditional courses $N_a \approx N_u$.
 To the teacher, a test is ``...an evaluation device that determines who learned those concepts well and who did not'' \cite{Guskey-1985}.
 To the students, each test means ``...the end of instruction on the unit and the end of the time they need to spend working on those concepts'' and most of the time ``...the only chance to demonstrate what they learned'' \cite{Guskey-1985}. ``After the test is administered and scored, marks are recorded in a grade book, and instruction begins on the next unit, where the process is repeated'' \cite{Guskey-1985}.
 The structure of a course according to the Keller plan \cite{KELLER_68} is very different and can be modeled as follows.

 The course content is divided into $N_u$ units, organized in a definite numerical order ($1,...,N_u$), and the students have to show mastery in each unit by passing assessments (tests, works, etc.).
 Let us consider that there are $N_a$ total opportunities of such assessments related to these $N_u$ units, so that, if the student fails to pass an assessment on the first opportunity, there can be other opportunities to be used.
 It can be noticed that in typical Keller courses $N_a \gg N_u$, whereas in traditional courses $N_a \approx N_u$.
 In addition, in a Keller course it can be applied $N_e$ final examinations (but commonly $N_e=1$), each one of them applied at the same time for all students.
 Usually, a certain percentage $\lambda_u$ of the course grade is based on the number of units successfully completed during the term, a percentage $\lambda_f$ is based on the final examinations, whereas the percentage $1-(\lambda_u+\lambda_f)$ is associated with exercises (laboratory works, etc.).
 This means that there can have a minimal number $N_c$ of units of content to be successfully completed by the students to get approval.
+Here, we call Keller-type to any course whose content is divided into $N_u$ units, organized in a definite numerical order ($1,...,N_u$), with the students having to show mastery in each unit before going to the next one, having a total of $N_a$ opportunities of assessments, from which a number $N_c$ of units of content must be successfully completed to get approval.
+The mathematical model presented here underlies Keller-type courses, which include the original Keller plan \cite{KELLER_68}.